Skip to main content

 What to Do After a Slip and Fall Accident: 7 Steps to Take

-When you visit someone’s property, whether it’s a commercial business or a private home, you have the right to expect that the premises are safe.
-This is called “duty of care” and it refers to the responsibility of a home or business owner to make sure their property is free of hazardous conditions.
+When you visit someone’s property, whether a commercial business or a private home, you have the right to expect the premises to be safe.
+This is called “duty of care” and it refers to the responsibility of a home or business owner to ensure that their property is free of hazardous conditions.

 Causes of Slip and Fall Injury